Archives

 Client: Private

-Years of Construction: 2014–2022
+Years of construction: 2014–2022

-General Contractor: Miljöbyggarna Entreprenad i Linköping
+General contractor: Miljöbyggarna Entreprenad i Linköping

 Developer: Slottstornet AB

-Building Antiquarian and Conservator: Tyréns Sverige AB
+Building antiquarian and conservator: Tyréns Sverige AB

 Photographer: Felix Gerlach